South Island set to be battered by torrential rain, 140km/h winds - NZ Herald

 South Island residents should batten down the hatches as a large storm will be rolling in this weekend.

-There are several MetService weather watches and warnings in place for the bottom of the South Island, ranging from Invercargill through to Christchurch.
+Several MetService weather watches and warnings are in place for the bottom of the South Island, from Invercargill to Christchurch.

 From Sunday to Monday night, much of the island can expect severe gales - reaching up to 120km/h at times - which can make driving hazardous and bring down powerlines and trees.

-Torrential rain is expected to impact Fiordland, Canterbury lakes and the rivers south of Arthurs Pass from 3pm Sunday to noon on Tuesday.
+Torrential rain is expected to affect Fiordland, Canterbury lakes and the rivers south of Arthurs Pass from 3pm Sunday to noon on Tuesday.

 AdvertisementAdvertise with NZME.

-Fiordland could see peak rates of 10 to 20mm/h and overall rainfall of 170mm to 240 – but for the lakes and Arthurs Pass it's even more dire.
+Fiordland could see peak rates of 10 to 20mm/h and overall rainfall of 170mm to 240mm – but for the lakes and Arthurs Pass it's even more dire.

 People are urged to keep an eye on the latest watches and warnings, as they may be updated as the storm grows closer.